Netbytesec/UiTM-iHack2022-Qualification/README.md

 Good luck and have fun!

-Web and Pwn services has been stop.
-You can setup the challenge in your own lab based on the given files resources.
+Web and Pwn services during the game has been down.
+You can setup the challenges in your own lab based on the given files resources.

 ## Challenges' question
 ### Web